 All financial instruments are measured using either the amortized cost method or the fair value method.
 Financial instruments included in the amortized cost category are recorded at either cost or amortized cost using the effective interest rate method.
 Transaction costs are included in the initial cost of financial instruments recognized using the cost method.
 Financial instruments included in the fair value category are initially recorded at fair value with each subsequent change in fair value recognized in the statement of remeasurement gains and losses (see note 12) until such time that the financial instrument is derecognized.
 When the financial instrument is derecognized the accumulated remeasurement gain or loss is reversed and recognized on the statement of operations.
+Any remeasurement gain or loss arising from foreign exchange is recognized directly in the statement of operations.
 Transaction costs associated with financial instruments in the fair value category are expensed when incurred.